cylc/cylc-doc/src/user-guide/writing-workflows/configuration.rst

    A list of rulesets to use.

    Allowed values: ``'728'``, ``'style'``, ``'all'``.

+   (You can override this on the command line.)

 ``ignore``
    Individual rules to ignore: A list of rule codes, such as ``S007``.